DigitallyTailored/godot4-auto-chunk/readme.md

 1. Attach the script to a Node in your scene.
 2. Set the `chunk_size` and `chunk_range` variables to suit your game.
-3. Add Node3D types under this node such as MeshInstance3D or StaticBody3D
+3. Add Node3D type nodes under this node such as MeshInstance3D or StaticBody3D.
 4. The script will automatically start managing chunks in the editor and when the game runs.

 ## Functions